Accused Mississippi mass shooter charged with capital murder - NewsBreak

 Ashley McKinney, a 38-year-old from Memphis, Tennessee, dated Debra Crum’s son, Sid Furniss, when the two were teens and said Richard Crum had displayed signs he was troubled.

-After the divorce, Debra Crum grew uncomfortable working her overnight shifts at the Waffle House restaurant alone, unsure what her ex-husband would do because of his troubling behavior, and asked McKinney, who worked there, to keep her company, said McKinney said.
+After the divorce, Debra Crum grew uncomfortable working her overnight shifts at the Waffle House restaurant alone, unsure what her ex-husband would do because of his troubling behavior, and asked McKinney to keep her company, McKinney said.

 McKinney said Richard Crum largely worked odd jobs, like cutting firewood.